icon

 ×

-Knee arthroplasty, commonly known as a knee replacement is a type of surgery done to cure knee pain and restore the functions of the knee joints.
+Knee arthroplasty, commonly known as a knee replacement, is a type of surgery done to cure knee pain and restore the functions of the knee joints.
 People suffering from osteoarthritis are advised to undergo this surgery.
-These people are generally those who have knee pain and are unable to walk, run, climb stairs and find difficulty getting up from a chair.
+These people are generally those who have knee pain and are unable to walk, run, or climb stairs and find difficulty getting up from a chair.

-In this procedure, the surgeons cut the damaged cartilage and bone from the shinbone, thigh bone and knee cap and replace them with a prosthesis (artificial joint).
+In this procedure, the surgeons cut the damaged cartilage and bone from the shinbone, thigh bone and kneecap and replace them with a prosthesis (artificial joint).
 This artificial joint is made up of polymers, high-grade plastics and metal alloys.

 Orthopaedic surgeons assess the knee motion, stability and strength to check whether the person is eligible for the knee replacement or not.
 X-rays help them to determine the extent of knee damage.

-The surgical procedures for knee replacement depend on the age, activity level, health, weight, and knee size, and shape of the patient.
+The surgical procedures for knee replacement depend on the age, activity level, health, weight, and knee size and shape of the patient.

-When is Knee Replacement Surgery needed or recommended?
+When is Knee Replacement Surgery Recommended?

 Knee replacement surgery is a remedy for knee pain and disability, primarily prompted by osteoarthritis, a prevalent condition characterized by the deterioration of joint cartilage.
 This breakdown results in restricted movement and pain due to damage to the cartilage and bones.
 Individuals with advanced degenerative joint disease often struggle with everyday activities involving knee bending, such as walking or stair climbing, due to pain.
-Instability and swelling in the knee are also common symptoms.

 Other types of arthritis, like rheumatoid arthritis or arthritis resulting from a knee injury, can similarly contribute to knee joint degeneration.
 Additionally, irreparable damage to the knee joint may result from fractures, torn cartilage, or ligament injuries.

-Risks of Knee Replacement
+What are the Types of Knee Replacement Surgeries?

-Before Knee Replacement Surgery:
+• Before Knee Replacement Surgery:

 • Pre-surgical Evaluation: The patient undergoes a thorough evaluation, including medical history, physical examination, and imaging tests, to assess the extent of knee damage and overall health.